 fluffing the diagonals

 It was quite funny that my ‘diagonal’ images were not that strong.
 Funny in a learning, ‘oops I took my eye off the ball’ sort of way, not in a funny-ha-ha way!
-Because I came to the assignment ‘knowing’ what a diagonal was, I did not work as hard on that element.
+Because I came to the assignment ‘knowing’ what a diagonal was, maybe I did not work as hard on that element.
 It was the ‘new’ elements that I strived harder to realise, and that was my weakness.
 A lesson learned for future assignments!
 But what did surprise me was my tutor’s assertion that diagonals had to run from corner to corner—this was new to me—thought they just had to have some sense of diagonal?.

 Sure other students have this problem as well; and also just read the latest post on ‘We are OCA’ about Assessment laid bare —”I can see how difficult it is for the assessors when a student submits everything they’ve done and have shown no judgement…Students need to understand the importance of being selective, I’ve seen students lose marks today because they lack the conviction to plump for their best work.”